lancedb/lancedb/docs/src/hybrid_search.md

 * `normalize`: `str`, default `"score"`:
     The method to normalize the scores.
 Can be "rank" or "score".
 If "rank", the scores are converted to ranks and then normalized.
 If "score", the scores are normalized directly.
 * `reranker`: `Reranker`, default `LinearCombinationReranker(weights=0.7)`.
-    The re-ranker to use.
-If not specified, the default re-ranker is used.
+    The reranker to use.
+If not specified, the default reranker is used.

 ## Available Rerankers